DemetrisPetroudes/Data-Analytics-Portfolio-/Frontier - Equity portfolio dashboard/README.md

 ## Deployment

 The dashboard is deployed to Hugging Face Spaces on the free CPU tier using the Docker SDK.
-See `DEPLOY.md` for the full walkthrough.

-Deployment uses a cached data mode, enabled by the `DATA_MODE=cached` environment variable that the Dockerfile sets.
+Deployment uses a cached data mode.
 In this mode the app does not call Yahoo Finance on a page load.
 Instead a background scheduler refreshes the whole ticker universe twice per trading day (12:30 and 16:15 US Eastern) and every visitor is served from an in-memory cache, so pages load immediately.
 This matters because yfinance is an unofficial scraper and Yahoo